 All essays submitted should be prepared according to the guidelines in the Eighth Edition of the MLA Style Manual.

 In addition, a 200-word abstract and a brief list of keywords must accompany each essay.
-The abstract must be written in English and in Portuguese, Spanish, Catalan or Galician.
+The abstract must be written in English, Portuguese, Spanish, Catalan or Galician.

 - Please make sure that your name does not appear anywhere in the initial submission of your manuscript including references to your own work.